russmckendrick/vagrant-puppet/README.md

 * **$db_user** = Create a user for *$db_name*, defaults to *vagrant*
 * **$db_pass** = Sets the passsword for *$db_user*, defaults to *vagrant*

-Once you have set the varibles you can start the box with;
+Once you have set the variables you can start the box with;

 ```bash
 vagrant up